oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

     "security",
     "devops"
 ]
-description: "Use the Okt CLI to get started in under 5 minutes!"
+description: "Use the Okta CLI to get started with OAuth and Okta in under 5 minutes!"
 tags: [security, oauth, oauth2, oidc, openid-connect]
 tweets:
 - "Add an Okta integration for your custom app in less than 5 minutes with the Okta CLI"